yakin-jawad/stockx-sales-dashboard/README.md

 scenario.
 I've also drawn a preliminary sketch of what I'd initially wanted the dashboard to look like to have a clear vision, although I ended up changing a few details and sections around to look visually appealing.

-The end product is my first attempt at using all these technologies, making sure to reference any resources I might have used and create a dashboard which tries to mimick StockX's very own website, utilizing their colour schemes and design philosophies.
+The end product (which can be viewed [here](https://public.tableau.com/app/profile/yakin.jawad/viz/stockx-sales-dashboard/SalesPerformanceDashboard?publish=yes) is my first attempt at using all these technologies, making sure to reference any resources I might have used and create a dashboard which tries to mimick StockX's very own website, utilizing their colour schemes and design philosophies.